 - Other measures requested by the IAEA and approved by the U.S. Government

-It is important to note that the U.S. – IAEA Safeguards Agreement has a managed access clause which allows any activity, component, process or otherwise proprietary aspect or information deemed sensitive by the U.S. Government to be concealed or excluded during the inspection.
+It is important to note that the U.S. – IAEA Safeguards Agreement has a provision for limiting IAEA access which allows any activity, component, process or otherwise proprietary aspect or information deemed sensitive by the U.S. Government to be concealed or excluded during the inspection.
 The licensee must, however, make a reasonable effort to allow for the collection of necessary data through other means.

 Are there any facilities in the U.S. that are currently being inspected by the IAEA?

 Since the U.S. – IAEA Safeguards Agreement entered into force in 1980, there have been numerous facilities that underwent IAEA inspections.
 Currently, however, only one facility is being inspected by the IAEA.
 This facility, the K Area Material Storage Vault (KAMS) at Savannah River National Laboratory, is a Department of Energy facility and therefore is not regulated by the NRC.
 Any questions pertaining to the safeguards inspections at KAMS should be directed to appropriate personnel at the U.S. Department of Energy.
-Additionally, three NRC licensed nuclear fuel fabrication facilities, while not under an IAEA inspection regime, are providing nuclear material accounting data under the Reporting Protocol of the U.S. – IAEA Safeguards Agreement.
-These three facilities are the AREVA NP Inc. facility in Richland, Washington; the Westinghouse Electric Company, LLC facility in Columbia, South Carolina; and the Global Nuclear Fuel – Americas, LLC facility in Wilmington, North Carolina.
+Additionally, three NRC licensed nuclear fuel fabrication facilities and one NRC licensed gas centrifuge enrichment facility, while not under an IAEA inspection regime, are providing nuclear material accounting data under the Reporting Protocol of the U.S. – IAEA Safeguards Agreement.
+The three fuel fabrication facilities are AREVA NP Inc. in Richland, Washington; Westinghouse Electric Company, LLC in Columbia, South Carolina; and Global Nuclear Fuel – Americas, LLC in Wilmington, North Carolina.
+The gas centrifuge enrichment facility is Louisiana Energy Services, also referred to as URENCO USA, in Eunice, New Mexico.

 Additional Protocol to the U.S. – IAEA Safeguards Agreement